ampproject/amphtml/extensions/amp-analytics/analytics-vars.md

 ## Miscellaneous

+### ampVersion

+Provides a string with the AMP release version.

+Example value: `1460655576651`

 ### clientId

 Provides a per document-source-origin (the origin of the website where you publish your AMP doc) and user identifier.
 The client id will be the same for the same user if they visit again within one year.